nus-cs2103-AY2122S1/ip/docs/README.md

 > Free thing is great thing. \
 > -[Jack](https://github.com/jackgugz)

-### Duke frees your mind of having to remember things you need to do.
+### Jackie frees your mind of having to remember things you need to do.
 It's,
 - text-based
 - easy to learn
 - ~~FAST~~ SUPER FAST to use